pandas-dev/pandas/doc/source/comparison_with_sas.rst

 The equivalent pandas operations are shown below.
-In addition to these functions pandas supports other Time Series features not available in Base SAS (such as resampling and and custom offsets) - see the :ref:`timeseries documentation<timeseries>` for more details.
+In addition to these functions pandas supports other Time Series features not available in Base SAS (such as resampling and custom offsets) - see the :ref:`timeseries documentation<timeseries>` for more details.

 .. ipython:: python